 Reasons Why Charts

-3 Types of survey results infographics
+What are the 3 types of survey results infographics?

 Single-column summary infographics